ElucidSolutions/portfolio/modules/presentation/Readme.md

   * top, a CSS Dimension string
   * left, a CSS Dimension string
   * width, a CSS Dimension string
-  * and height, a CSS Dimension string
+  * height, a CSS Dimension string
+  * and previousInputViews, a
+    presentation_PreviousInputView array

   and returns a presentation_Step whose background image is given by image, main prompt